PaulKinlan/reactive-agent/README.md

 ## Planner Agent

-The Planner Agent takes a `task` and works out a series of steps that should be performed by an agent set using `loop` parameter, given a context.
+The Planner Agent takes a `task` and works out a series of steps that should be performed by an agent set using `loop` parameter along with a given a context.
 For each step in the task, the `loop` Agent is called.
+The `response` is an array of `{task, immediateResult}` where immediateResult is the answer directly provided by the Agent defined in `loop`.

 The `persona` is pre-configured and can't be changed.

-The `task`
+The `task` is the goal that will be broken down in to individual tasks.
+You can constrain what is created here, i.e, "create one X" or "create 3-5 X's".

+The `context` helps shape the tasks.

 ```JavaScript
 import { effect } from "@preact/signals-core";
 import { Agent, Planner } from "@paulkinlan/reactive-agent";